 Students in the AAS program choose between two tracks: first, Instrumentation and Control, and second, Non-licensed Operator.
 Only students with current employment in the nuclear power industry can enroll in the first track.
 Students who have a NUPT degree from Bismarck may also complete the first track but not be awarded another degree.

 The program itself is housed at Bismarck’s National Energy Center for Excellence, where state-of-the-art facilities are available to students.
 While the curriculum has a heavy technical emphasis, students in non-technical positions will benefit from its training.

 Students have access to a specially designed full-fidelity nuclear simulator, thus, allowing them to translate theory into practice.

 Ride on Bismark’s excellent reputation and enroll in its standout AAS in Nuclear Power Technology program today!

 (On-campus) AAS in Nuclear Technology

-Becoming a competent nuclear reactor field technician can start with an AAS in Nuclear Technology degree from CFCC!
+To become a nuclear technician, you can start with an AAS in Nuclear Technology degree from CFCC!
 Students earn 67 credits with extensive coursework covering general education and major courses over two years.
 The courses include industrial and nuclear safety, nuclear reactor theory and operations, and electrical generation.
 Students also learn the basics of robotics and automation, welding, and quality control.

-Note that internship opportunities are available in prestigious companies like Duke Energy and GE-Hitachi.
+Note that internship opportunities for nuclear technicians are available in prestigious companies like Duke Energy and GE-Hitachi.
 Students benefit from the in-plant training and travel opportunities to several power plants.